GoogleChrome/developer.chrome.com/site/en/docs/devtools/javascript/reference/index.md

 You _could_ step through all the lines, but that can be tedious.
 You _could_ set a line-of-code breakpoint on the line you're interested in and then press **Resume Script Execution**
-![Resume Script
-Execution](/web/tools/chrome-devtools/images/resume-script-execution.png), but
-there's a faster way.
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/ix91vDLx4PdN9W3x8wOa.png", alt="Resume script execution", width="26", height="20" %}, but there's a faster way.

 Right-click the line of code that you're interested in, and select **Continue to here**.
 DevTools runs all of the code up to that point, and then pauses on that line.